Uncovering Hidden Kotlin Architectural Pitfalls

 Conclusion: The Path to Senior Kotlin Engineering

 Avoiding these pitfalls requires a shift in mindset.
-Senior-level Kotlin isnt about using every feature the language offers; its about knowing when not to use them.
+Senior-level Kotlin isn’t about using every feature the language offers; it’s about knowing when not to use them.
 Over-abstraction leads to rigid architectures, coroutine mismanagement leads to unstable runtimes, and scope function abuse leads to unreadable codebases.
 By prioritizing Structured Concurrency, Explicit Domain Models, and Imperative Clarity, developers can build systems that are not just elegant on day one, but maintainable on day one thousand.

 The most resilient Kotlin applications are those where the code is predictable, the lifecycles are controlled, and the abstractions serve the domain logic rather than obscuring it.